JTW2020/Mind-Space/README.md

 To set up the server, you have to go to the server folder from the terminal and then use the following commands:

+**Before using any of these commands to work on the server, make sure your current directory is Mind-Space/server**

 **These commands should be run in sequence during the first time you load the project.**
 ```
 python3 -m venv venv                        # This line creates the virtual environment